rajeakshay/WebDevelopment/README.md

         git clone https://github.com/rajeakshay/raje-akshay-web-dev.git

-4. Navigate inside the project directory `raje-akshay-web-dev` and install required `node` modules using `npm install`.
+4. Navigate to the project directory `raje-akshay-web-dev` and install required `node` modules using command `npm install`.
-5. From inside the project directory, run the project using `node server.js`.
+5. From inside the project directory, run the server using command `node server.js`.
-6. In your browser, visit `http://localhost:3000` and test the application.
+6. Open `http://localhost:3000` in your browser and test the application.
 7. To modify code in an IDE, first set a run configuration stating `node` interpreter and the start up script as `server.js`.
 Follow your particular IDE's documentation for step-by-step instructions on how to specify run configurations for Node.js projects.

 # Contributing